Sharpening pencils & Recommendations

 Far more robust than a plastic pencil sharpener, has a longer life and easier to carry around in a pencil case.
 Easy to replace blades too.
 You can tell if the blade is blunt when your pencil sharpens in bits rather than as one continuous piece, change the blade or buy a new sharpener. |

-If you are buying a brand of pencil be aware that the barrel of the pencil may be thinner or thicker than standard pencils and you may need to purchase the brands pencil sharpener too - as always, ensure you purchase spare blades to prolong the life of the sharpener as well as protecting the wood & core of your pencils.
+If you are buying a brand of pencil be aware that the barrel of the pencil may be thinner or thicker than standard pencils and you may need to purchase the brands pencil sharpener too.
+Ideally, purchase spare blades to prolong the life of the sharpener as well as protecting the wood & core of your pencils.

 |